stardog-union/pellet/server/README.md

 update site or simply copy the plugin jar file to `plugins` directory in Protege root directory.

 Once Pellet plugin is installed select "Reasoner->Configure" option from the Protege menu and go to the "Pellet" tab.
 Select the
 "Remote" option under "Reasoner mode" and enter the URL for the Pellet server.
-Pellet server by default uses the port 8080 so if the server is running on th4e same machine enter "http://localhost:8080".
+You should use the address of the Pellet server and the pellet.port value specified in the configuration file.
+So if the server is running on the same machine with the above configuration file you should enter "http://localhost:18080".

 You should also make sure the "Explanations" option in the configuration tab is set to "Limit explanations to".
-Retrieving all explanations can be very slow in client-server mode so this option should nto be used with Pellet server.
+Retrieving all explanations can be very slow in client-server mode so this option should not be used with Pellet server.

 Once the Pellet remote reasoner is configured in Protege all reasoning functionalities can be used for any ontology loaded from the same
 Protege server and specified in the Pellet server configuration file.
 Trying to do reasoning with any other ontology will raise an error.